Curity token handler development setup

 127.0.0.1 www.example-local.com

-This development setup mirrors the following production deployment, where all three web concerns are hosted together behind a gateway.
+You can then use a local same origin deployment similar to the following production deployment, where all three web concerns are hosted together behind a gateway.
 The only difference during web development is that static content is served locally:

 Samesite Deployment of the Token Handler Pattern